 As with any surgery, there are risks including infection, scarring, delayed wound healing, bruising, or bleeding.
 Complications specific to facial surgery are asymmetry, numb skin, and contour irregularities.
 However, all risks in this procedure are rare.
 They will all be discussed further during your consultation.

-To learn more about how you may benefit from facelift surgery or to schedule a consultation with one of our board-certified plastic surgeons, please contact our Surrey office today.
+If you believe that you may benefit from facelift surgery and would like to schedule a consultation with one of our plastic surgeons, please contact our Surrey office today.